Mortgage Rates Increase And How It Affects The Housing Markets

 If mortgage rates rise over 6%, this would mean less buying power for home buyers.

-- Most of our viewers will probably see many fluctuations in the real estate market.
+- Most of our viewers will probably see many fluctuations in the real estate market

-- Nobody has a crystal ball but history has proven itself that when something rises rapidly in a very short period of time, it also corrects itself
+- History has proven itself that when something rises rapidly in a very short period of time, it also corrects itself

 This has proven itself in both the stock market and bond markets.